 - Your child has a difficult or painful time chewing and biting

-- Your child continues sucking their thumb after age five
+- Thumb-sucking persists after age five

-- Protruding teeth (the top teeth and the bottom teeth extend away from each other (a condition known as protruding teeth)
+- Your child’s top teeth and bottom teeth point away from each other (a condition known as protruding teeth)

 Why Does My Young Child Have Orthodontic Problems?